-Below, we’re taking a deep dive into backlog grooming best practices, including how to successfully run backlog refinement sessions and conduct sprint grooming so your team can deliver products that hit the mark.
+Below, we’re taking a deep dive into Agile terms and backlog grooming best practices, including how to successfully run backlog refinement sessions and conduct sprint grooming so your team can deliver products that hit the mark.

 What is backlog grooming?